smemonislam/Authentication/README.md

 - **Create a custom login form in your view.**
 - **Customize the login logic in the AuthenticatedSessionController.**
 - **Define routes for the login form and logic.**
+- **Implement validation for login input fields in the AuthenticatedSessionController using Laravel's validation features.**

 ## Registration
 To customize the registration functionality: